cjdelisle/cjdns/README.md

 0: Make sure you've got the stuff.
 ----------------------------------

-    # sudo modprobe tun

-If it says nothing, good.

-If it says: `FATAL: Module tun not found.` Bad.

-In this case, look up how to get the tun module installed for your platform.
-How to get TUN working is beyond the scope of this document, look up how to install openvpn on your particular platform.

-NOTE: TonidoPlug2 ships with a kernel which does not include TUN and does not offer the source code to build it yourself.

     # cat /dev/net/tun

 If it says: `cat: /dev/net/tun: File descriptor in bad state` Good!